inz1981/MediaMachinery/README.md

 #### Additional packages

-To be able to connect to the box with SSH, install the following:
+To be able to connect to the NUC with SSH, install the following:

     $ sudo apt-get update
     $ sudo apt-get install openssh-server